se-edu/learningresources/contents/testing/integration-testing.md

 It is an lightweight cross-platform test automation tool which makes testing easier to maintain, more readable and scalable.

 - [Selenium](https://www.seleniumhq.org/) is an open source test automation framework focusing on web applications.
 It supports a wide range of programming languages, cross-browser testing with extensive libraries and the ability to create robust test scripts to handle many scenarios.
+The article [Getting started with Selenium for automated website testing](https://wiki.saucelabs.com/display/DOCS/Getting+Started+with+Selenium+for+Automated+Website+Testing) gives an overall guide to integrating selenium to automate integration testing for your web application.

 - [Google EarlGrey](https://google.github.io/EarlGrey/) is a native iOS automation test framework allowing developers to write and maintain clear concise tests.
 It has a powerful built-in synchornization which allows it to reproduce any UI interactivity and test them.

 :fas-info-circle: Although there are many integration testing tools available, more research needs to be conducted to ensure the compatibility of the tools with your application.

-## Concluding Remarks

-Ultimately, as a developer, it is important to recognize the importance of integration testing in your application.
-To better complete integration testing, follow the integration plan and ensure that all of the interfaces in your application are tested.

-## Useful Resources

-Here are some resources to help you with integration testing:

-- [Dos and donts of integration testing](https://www.fogbugz.com/blog/9-integration-testing-dos-and-donts/).
-This article shows further advices on specific details to take note when writing your own integration test.

-- [Other testing tools to start your integration testing](https://www.softwaretestinghelp.com/integration-testing-tools/).
-Depending on your application, you can refer to more tools which can assist you in getting started with integration testing.

-- [Getting started with Selenium for automated website testing](https://wiki.saucelabs.com/display/DOCS/Getting+Started+with+Selenium+for+Automated+Website+Testing).
-This article gives an overall guide to integrating selenium to automate integration testing for your web application.
+[This article](https://www.softwaretestinghelp.com/integration-testing-tools/) has more integration testing tools.

 </div>